Samimnif/SYSC4001-Kernel-Sim/A3/Part B/README.md

 * We included all the necessary comments and assumptions in this README and in the code file description (top of the file).

 ## Usage
+**IMPORTANT INFO:** Once you finish one transaction in the atm, the process will end and exit.
+This will cause unsyncing of the db_editor.
+So to resync, restrat the db_editor afer you start the atm process again.<br>

 Make sure you compile all threee files: atm.c, db_server.c and db_editor.c <br>
 You have to firstly open two terminal windows
 Then run the atm service in the first terminal.